Providing meaningful support to students.

 Intercultural Connections Advocates

 The ICA Program is committed to providing intentional support for first year students from underrepresented communities specifically in their personal, social and academic transitions at DePauw University.
-As they prepare to navigate the university during their first year, ICAs aims to serve as a peer resource and support to assist them on their journey.
+As they prepare to navigate the university during their first year, ICAs aims to serve as an upperclass peer resource and support to assist them on their journey.

 The Brotherhood provides Black and Latino males a safe communal space to discuss hard hitting topics that disproportionately impact these populations.
 It also empowers male students to connect with fellow constituents, faculty and staff and community role models with the goal of positively assisting in retention and matriculation of Black and Latino males at DePauw University.